Teppichseite/HandheldExp/README.md

 1. **Quick Save** and **Quick Load** have to be setup for **every emulator** individually
 2. As long as the emulator **supports hotkeys** for Quick Save/Load, HandheldExp is able to **integrate** with it
 3. Currently it is **confirmed** that the following emulators **support** Quick Save/Load with HandheldExp
-    1. RetroArch, DuckStation, PPSSPP, Flycast, AetherSX2/NetherSX2, Mupen64Plus, Citra PabloMK7
+    1. RetroArch, DuckStation, PPSSPP, Flycast, AetherSX2/NetherSX2, Mupen64Plus, Citra PabloMK7, Mandarine
 4. The following **guide** will show how to setup Quick Save/Load for **RetroArch**
     1. For other emulators the setup follows a similar principle
     2. Open RetroArch